cealdan/BlinkActivatedAlertButton/README.md

 # BlinkActivatedAlertButton
-__A simple website where a button can be triggered by a blink.
+__A simple website where a button can be triggered by an eye blink.
+Hands free.

 Here you can find the html, css and javascript files to run the website locally and the cpp code for arduino.
 The arduino code was taken from [another repository](https://github.com/upsidedownlabs/BioAmp-EXG-Pill) created by upsidedownlabs, the company that built the board for signal acquisition that I used.